 To compare the Applicants’ tender, IDH will require Applicants’ quotation for this Contract.
 The applicant is to provide a quotation for the entire Assignment, for the full duration of the Contract (suggested time needed to complete the Assignment).

-The Applicant must submit a budget that is split out as stated in the component table above (tasks related to the MVP release (1A); tasks related to the website maintenance(1B)), a total budget figure per suggested time needed to complete the whole Assignment, and the rate card that mentions the hourly rate per expertise.
+The Applicant must submit a budget that is split out as stated in the component table above (tasks related to the MVP release (1A); tasks related to the website maintenance(1B)), a total budget figure per suggested time needed to complete the whole Part 1 of the Assignment, and the rate card that mentions the hourly rate per expertise.
 We also need an indication of costs for the web analytics and content management services to be carried out in Part 2.
 The budget must be submitted in euros (€) and show costs with and without VAT.
 Any currency risk is borne by the Applicant.

 We urge the Applicants to submit the Budget in the form of 1 document (Excel, Pdf or Word format) in accordance with above specifications.